profsmith89/ctps/_sources/chap08.md

 Luckily, we can make cleaning images a bit more fun than the cleaning required for other types of data sets.
 In fact, the work we'll do in a moment will help you visualize the impact of cleaning, and it will create a fun challenge for us in terms of data exploration.
 Don't tune out; what comes will be worth it!

-**Understanding what might go wrong.** How do we do data cleaning?
+## Understanding what might go wrong

+How do we do data cleaning?
 Well, recall that each pixel in our image is simply one or more numbers, and we can easily "fix" any imperfections in our images (or, in general, the recorded samples in any digital data set) by rewriting these numbers.

 Unfortunately, each data value we change can drive us closer to or farther from the truth.
 While we need to clean our data, we need to remember that there is danger and power in this post-capture processing.
 As such, it is important to understand what problems can occur during data capture, which of these problems we can correct, and what are the limits of what we can do to improve the veracity of our samples.